stuartpittaway/diyBMSv4/README.md

 Design Goals:
 * Build upon my existing skill set and knowledge.
 * Building something that others can contribute to using regular standard libraries and off the shelf components.

-How it works
-* Controller and module arrangement - each module linked together in a string via serial data transfer
-* Allow controller to take action on inverters, chargers, fuses to avert problems and shutdown systems
+* Build something that is inheriently safe
+* Use platform.io to manage code and libraries
 * Use Arduino based libraries and tools
-* Use platform.io to manage code and libraries
-* Use esp8266-12e (NodeMCU v1) as the controller - to take advantage of built in WIFI for monitoring/alerting and CPU/RAM performance
-* Use AVR ATTINY841 for each module
-* Provide internal and external temperature monitoring/alerting
-* Provide autonomous cell voltage balancing - it should still work even if controller is down
-* Ensure each cell voltage is isolated from other cells and that ground voltage is isolated
-* Isolated communications between controller and node is needed
 * Put everything on GITHUB
-* Document it!
+* Document it (always gets left to the end!)

+# How it works

+Controller provides human interface over Wifi/Web and also integrates with other systems like MQTT, emonCMS and Grafana.

+Controller is esp8266-12e (NodeMCU v1) - although could be upgraded to ESP32 if really needed.

+Controller should be able to take action on alerts/events to shut down inverters/chargers/fuses.

+Each cell in a battery pack has a monitoring module.
+This uses AVR ATTINY841 linked together by optoisolated serial ports for communication.

+ATTINY841 provides:
+* internal temperature monitoring
+* external temperature monitoring
+* Spare input/output for 3rd party use
+* autonomous cell voltage balancing - it should still work even if controller is down

+# How as v4 improved over v3?

+* Code is better!
+* Controller provides outputs for integration with other systems to avoid issues
+* Cell modules use different ATTINY chip which provides more pins and lower power usage
+* Removal of 3.3v regulator and ADUM chips lowers current usage significantly
+* v3 module uses 10-12mA current constantly and v4 uses 0.5mA